olivercox/blackjack/README.md

         with the card sprite image

-Within the app.js I have structured the Angularjs using factory definition that allow for specific instantiations of objects (e.g. Deck and Player).
+Within the app.js I have structured the Angularjs using factory definition that allows for specific instantiations of objects (e.g. Deck and Player).

     angular.module('blackjack').factory('Deck', function () {
       var Deck = function() {